So, after teaching it since 2011 and practising it since 2000, I’ve decided to stop teaching ‘yoga’.

 Am I saying that white people should not practise or teach yoga?
 No I am not.
 My hope is that white people teaching yoga will open their minds and hearts to the uncomfortable truths around how yoga has been adopted, adapted and commercialized in the global west and north and to consider if and how the way they teach it is problematic.
 My hope is that they seek out and listen to the many and increasing voices who are telling us of their marginalization and the harm that is being perpetuated.
 And then I would hope these white yoga teachers make any changes they deem necessary to strive to be anti-racist, if that is the lifelong journey they wish to embark upon.
 Perhaps some may choose to continue to teach yoga but strive to do so in a way which sincerely honours its roots in a truly inclusive way.
 I wish them well.
 Others will doubtless continue on as they are regardless of the issues.

 Am I suggesting that you can only take part in the practices and ways of your indigenous ancestors?
-(Some comments on social media have suggested this is what I am saying.)
 No, I am not saying this.
 I am suggesting that if we strive to be anti-racist that we educate ourselves to be aware of the origin of practices in which we take part.
-And perhaps we may reflect whether what we’re being taught or sold, and how we’re practising, honours their roots.
+And perhaps we may reflect whether what we’re being taught or sold, and how we’re practising/teaching, honours their roots.
 And then to make an informed decision as to whether or how we wish to carry on participating.

 If you hold the privilege to practise whatever you want, how and when you want to, then I humbly ask you to acknowledge this (probably white) privilege, and to accept that not all people have that same privilege – now or in the past (and yes, those people may live in the same country as you).
 And to acknowledge that historically white colonisers have oppressed indigenous practices sacred to the peoples of the lands they have stolen and settled, perhaps some of the very same practices you now hold dear.